The Ethical Charter initiative is not to be confused with the Conference Vetting System.

-The MedTech Europe Code of Ethical Business Practice which came into force on 1 January 2017 regulates all aspects of the MedTech industry’s relationships with Healthcare Professionals (HCPs) and Healthcare Organisations (HCOs).
+The MedTech Europe Code of Ethical Business Practice regulates all aspects of the Medical Technology industry’s relationships with Healthcare Professionals (HCPs) and Healthcare Organisations (HCOs).

-One important change introduced by the Code which became applicable on 1 January 2018 is the discontinuation of direct sponsorship of HCPs.
-As of that date, independent medical education can be supported exclusively by means of Educational Grants.
-Such Educational Grants can be provided to Healthcare Organisations (HCOs) or to Professional Congress Organisers (PCOs).
+One important aspect of the MTE Code allows for independent medical education to be supported exclusively through Educational Grants that can be provided to Healthcare Organisations (HCOs) or to Professional Congress Organisers (PCOs).

-In order to allow these organisations to demonstrate to industry partners their commitment to the ethical standards included in Code, MedTech Europe set up the Ethical Charter, which is a voluntary certification initiative.
+On a voluntary basis, these organisations may wish to demonstrate to industry partners their commitment to the ethical standards outlined in the industry Code.
+This is why MedTech Europe designed the Ethical Charter: a voluntary certification initiative to the attention of HCOs and PCOs, to be renewed actively every two years.

 Please note that applications to the Ethical Charter process are limited to Healthcare Organisations (HCOs) and Professional Congress Organisers (PCOs) as defined by the MedTech Europe Code of Ethical Business Practice.
 Travel agencies are excluded from the scope of application.
 Therefore, applications to the Ethical Charter initiative from travel agencies will not be considered.